datacarpentry/semester-biology/README.md

      `https://yourusername.github.io/semester-biology/`
 2. Update `# Setup` information in `_config.yml` in the main directory for proper site rendering.
+   * You must `push` this change to your repository to build and browse your forked version.
+   * If you choose to keep the "Data Carpentry" name in your `title:`, please [contact us via email (datacarpentrysemester@weecology.org) to confirm permission.
 3. Edit any of the markdown (.md) files
 4. Commit and push the changes
    * The changes should now be reflected on the website